 Performance management involves providing your employees with a clear path toward success, by developing personal and company goals that they can work toward.
+Equally as important is providing constructive written feedback on individual performance.
 It’s a solid tactic for retaining your staff because when you recognize and reward your employees, they feel more valued.
 Alternatively, it can also help weed out underperformers within your company.

 Benefits packages are not one-size-fits-all.
 The more you know and understand your employees, the better you can meet their needs.
 Generous packages include competitive (and affordable) health insurance plans, along with other necessities like paid time off and retirement saving programs.
 A strong package will add value to your employees’ overall compensation.

 You’re not the only one navigating the HR scene.
 Join a professional organization or chamber of commerce to network with other small business owners.
 When you create a community, you can share your experiences and learn from each other’s successes and mistakes.

 Compliance is complicated, especially if you are a multi-state employer.
 Staying on top of the ever-changing climate can help protect you and your business, and even though it is a time-consuming task, it is absolutely necessary.

 It’s crucial to create your business goals before beginning the hiring process, as opposed to hiring and then creating your goals around your current staff.
 Once you can articulate your goals, you can better analyze your current resources and plan for the future.
 And this is just one step in the HR planning process—check this article to get the full scoop.